ZhenyuYangMQ/Minimum-Entropy-Principle-Guided-Graph-Neural-Networks/README.md

-# MEDE method --- NDE and GDE
+# MGEDE method --- NDE and GDE

 This is the code for NDE --- node representation dimension eastimator && GDE --- graph representation dimension estimator